rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

 Finally, the fixed source is compiled, and this compilation is required to succeed.

-Usually when creating a rustfix test you will generate the `.fixed` file automatically with the `x.py test --bless` option.
+Usually when creating a rustfix test you will generate the `.fixed` file automatically with the `x test --bless` option.

 The `run-rustfix` header will cause *all* suggestions to be applied, even if they are not [`MachineApplicable`](../diagnostics.md#suggestions).